patriciadeeonemacainag/G1-CPE106L-4-E02-1T2526/README.md

 # StampIn: Attendance Monitoring System

-StampIn is an interactive attendance monitoring tool built in Python using Jupyter Notebook and ipywidgets.
+StampIn is a web-based attendance monitoring tool built with Flask and SQLite.
 It allows professors or coordinators to mark and export attendance data for different sections and students.

 ---

 ## Overview

-This program provides an easy-to-use graphical interface inside Jupyter Notebook to record attendance.
+This program provides an easy-to-use web interface to record attendance.
-Users can select a section, mark students as present or absent and export the attendance log to a CSV file.
+Users can select a section, mark students as present, absent, late, or excused, and export the attendance log to a CSV file.

 ---